quietui/quiet/docs/docs/using-components.md

 ---
-title: Using Web Components
+title: Using components
 description: Quiet is built using platform APIs that allow components to work anywhere.
 layout: docs
 ---

-Web Components are just like native HTML elements.
+Quiet's includes a collection of [Web Components](https://developer.mozilla.org/en-US/docs/Web/API/Web_components), or custom HTML elements.
 They have attributes, properties, events, and methods, all of which are described in the documentation for each component.

 Once installed, simply add the components you want to your HTML.